microsoft/WhatTheHack/072-DataScienceInFabric/Coach/README.md

 - `./Coach`
   - Coach's Guide and related files
-- `./Coach/Notebooks`
+- `./Coach/Solutions`
   - Solution files with completed example answers to challenges
-- `./Coach/CoachResources.zip`
-  - Coach resources ready to be downloaded as a zip file
 - `./Student`
   - Student's Challenge Guide
-- `./Student/StudentResources.zip`
-  - Student resources ready to be downloaded as a zip file
 - `./Student/Resources`
-  - Unpackaged version of StudentResources.zip
+  - Student resource files, also available as a download link on Student Challenge 0